Global borrowers

 Who is this content for?+

-Can I promise these borrowers will qualify?+
+Can I suggest these borrowers will qualify?+

 How technical should this content be?+